 When I’m depressed however, it’s an entirely different story.
 A glass of wine can turn into one more, then another, and another, whilst I try to numb whatever it is I am feeling at that particular moment in time.
 It’s much easier for me to slip into excessive drinking when I’m feeling so down.

 But of course, alcohol is a pretty big depressant.
 And the day after I’ve gone a bit overboard I wake feeling full of self-loathing and utterly depressed.
 In fact, it often takes a good few days for my mind to get back to where it was before drinking.
 Over the last few years, I’ve come to learn that when I am struggling with my depression it’s actually much better for me to steer clear of alcohol completely.
-Advice I clearly didn’t heed on Thursday.
+Advice I clearly didn’t heed two days ago.

 Spending Way Too Much Time in Bed